Simply put, 2014 was probably my best year ever. I'm incredibly grateful for the chances I've been given in this past year and stoked to continue.

 - Releasing a new product (more on this later).

 - Introducing some cool new features & feature improvements in Mailchimp for WordPress.

 - Finally dropping PHP 5.2 support for all of my existing plugins.
 Coen Jacobs has some great ideas on the whys and hows of this.

 - Hiring.
 Looking for a remote position?
-I’m looking for someone to help me out with support.
+I'm looking for someone to help me out handling support for my WordPress plugins.